 - Providing education to you and your family

-Many ALMH therapists possess advanced certifications in the following specialty areas:
+ALMH provides treatment in the following specialty areas:

-- Wound care -- A Wound Care Certified (WCC) therapist provides comprehensive assessment and treatment of acute and chronic wounds arising from diabetes, vascular conditions, pressure, and trauma.
+- Wound care – We provide comprehensive assessment and treatment of acute and chronic wounds arising from diabetes, vascular conditions, pressure, and trauma.

-- Aquatic therapy -- Rehab staff use the pool to provide arthritis treatments and unjury rehabilitation for patients, strengthening their muscles without pain.
+- Aquatic therapy -- Rehab staff use the pool to provide arthritis treatments and injury rehabilitation for patients, strengthening their muscles without pain.

 - Amputee care/prosthetic training